 NUTRITIONAL INTAKE

 BREAKFAST

 Ideally the pre-competition meal should be taken approximately 3 hours prior to competition.
-A variety of foods should be available to accommodate athletes from all countries.
+A variety of foods should be available to accommodate athletes from all countries and the offer shall reflect alternative nutrition approaches (such as vegan).